chentianran/chentianran.github.io/hiring.markdown

   You should have a solid understanding of linear algebra, multi-variable calculus, ordinary differential equation.
 - Compensation:
-  \$11 per hour is the base hourly rate.
+  11 dollars per hour is the base hourly rate.
-  Assistants with stronger mathematical background and research experience will get higher pay, up to \$16 per hour.
+  Assistants with stronger mathematical background and research experience will get higher pay, up to 16 dollars per hour.
 - Perks:
   Travel funds for conferences for computation and applied mathematics.